 The "TU" shield and wordmark are the official graphic representations of Tulane University to be used in university communications.
-The preference is to use the shield containing the overlapping "TU" letters in conjunction with the words "Tulane University" in its official stacked wordmark form, using a graphic file from University Communications & Marketing.
+The preference is to use the shield containing the "T" overlapping the "U" in conjunction with the words "Tulane University" in its official stacked wordmark form, using a graphic file from University Communications & Marketing.

 The university seal, which has been retired from general use, is reserved for official correspondence from the university president and should never be used by any other administrative or academic unit.